List of state highways in Louisiana (3100–3149): Louisiana Highway 3101

+Louisiana Highway 3101 (LA 3101) runs 3.77 mi in Catahoula Parish.

 Louisiana Highway 3102

+Louisiana Highway 3102 (LA 3102) runs 9.33 mi from Larto to Argo in Catahoula Parish.

 Louisiana Highway 3103

 Louisiana Highway 3103 (LA 3103) ran 0.8 mi in an east–west direction, looping off of US 84 in Mansfield, DeSoto Parish.

 The route followed a short section of US 84 bypassed in the 1960s.
 From the west, LA 3103 headed northeast on Kings Highway past Mansfield High School, then curved due east onto McEnery Street.
 After crossing the present alignment of US 84 and US 171, the route continued a short distance to the contemporary alignment at Washington Avenue, now designated as US 84 Business.

 Louisiana Highway 3104

 Louisiana Highway 3104 (LA 3104) runs 1.03 mi in a north–south direction from LA 8 to the concurrent US 84/LA 772 in Midway, LaSalle Parish.
 It is an undivided two-lane highway for its entire length.

 Louisiana Highway 3105

-Louisiana Highway 3105 (LA 3105) runs 5.71 mi in a north–south direction from Arthur Ray Teague Parkway to the end of state maintenance at the northern boundary of the Bossier City city limits in Bossier Parish.
+Louisiana Highway 3105 (LA 3105) runs 5.71 mi in a north–south direction from US 71 to the end of state maintenance at the northern boundary of the Bossier City city limits in Bossier Parish.

-The route heads northeast on McDade Street, becoming Airline Drive at an intersection with US 71.
+The route starts at Barksdale Boulevard (US 71), and heads northeast on Airline Drive.
 It crosses the Kansas City Southern railroad tracks, curving to the north-northwest and intersecting LA 72.
 Shortly after, it has a diamond interchange with I-20 (unsigned on I-20).
 It intersects the concurrent US 79/US 80 and curves to the north shortly after, having another diamond interchange with I-220.
 The route ends 1.7 mi later at the northern boundary of the Bossier City city limits, while Airline Drive continues north.
 LA 3105 is an undivided four-lane highway, except for its interchanges at I-20 and I-220 where it briefly becomes divided.
+Prior to 2023, its southern terminus went beyond US 71 and ended at Arthur Ray Teague Pkwy.